-Showing 1 - 1 of 1 post found matching keyword: i-man
+Showing 1 - 2 of 2 posts found matching keyword: i-man

 Twenty-years ago in 1986, the Post-Walt Disney Co. used its regular Sunday night "The Wonderful World of Disney" on ABC to showcase a number of failed pilots of dubious creative distinction.
 Several of them stand out in my memory, including "Mr. Boogedy" and one called "Northstar" about an astronaut (played by Greg Evigan of "B.J. and The Bear" and "My Two Dads" fame) who gained super powers from sunlight through a freak cosmic accident.
 Of most importance to me, however, is the move called "I-Man," starring Scott Bakula in the title role.
 To the best of my knowledge, "I-Man" aired only once before disappearing into the black-hole of un-produced pilots.